 The letters that spell G.E.R.M.A.N. mean infinitely more than mere symbols of the alphabet to the German Club and to each German Club member.
 G-E-R-M-A-N signify attributes that are pillars of strength.
 Upon them is built the German Club.
-You must not only know them you must live them, exemplify them.
+You must not only know them, you must live them, exemplify them.
 It is your definite obligation, your positive duty, so long as you are a German Club member to strengthen the six pillars.
 They are:

 G: Stands for Gentlemen.
-Be first of all a gentlemen at all times.
+Be first of all a gentleman at all times.
 The true German Club man bespeaks the manners, culture, and good breeding that mark the true gentleman.
 See to it that your own conduct rather than other men's words should praise you.
 Good manners and good morals go hand in hand, and gentlemanly conduct is everywhere a passport to the high regard of worthy people.
 In flaming words shines the German doctrine: When dignity is lost, and honor dies, the man is dead.